How is AI used in business in 2024? benefits, use cases and examples

 Businesses are always on the lookout to cut costs and increase efficiency.
 Conversational AI, best exemplified by tools like ChatGPT, makes this extremely easy and affordable.
 Automating customer service operations reduces the need for extensive support teams, resulting in attractive cost savings.

 Not only that, but AI ensures that businesses are available 24/7, which is something customers have come to expect.
-Apart from immediate interactions, conversational AIs can also gather data and derive insights from it, allowing businesses to use this knowledge to make better decisions.
+Apart from immediate interactions, conversational AI tools can also gather data and derive insights from it, allowing businesses to use this knowledge to make better decisions.

 Make AI work for your business